kaiheiongaku/gone_hiking/README.md

 Pulls the first 50 of all parks from the NPS.

 The following query parameters are available:
-* state
+* state \n
 Pulls parks for a particular state with a default limit of 50.
 Example: get '/api/v1/parks?state=wv'
 Note: The API can handle both different capitalizations and periods for the state abbreviations.
 Both WV and w.v. are valid.

-* limit
+* limit \n
 Changes the number of parks returned.
 Example: get '/api/v1/parks?limit=200'

-* alphasort
+* alphasort \n
-Example: '/api/v1/parks?alphasort=true'
+Sorts alphabetically by name.
-Note: Do not use the alphasort parameter if not desired.
+Example: '/api/v1/parks?alphasort=true'\n
-Future versions will better handle this parameter.
+Note: Do not use the alphasort parameter if not desired.\n Future versions will better handle this parameter.

-* filterfee
+* filterfee \n
-Example: '/api/v1/parks?filterfee=true'
+Returns only parks with free entrance fees.
-Note: Do not use the filterfee parameter if not desired.
+Example: '/api/v1/parks?filterfee=true'\n
-Future versions will better handle this parameter.
+Note: Do not use the filterfee parameter if not desired.\n Future versions will better handle this parameter.

 Combinations are possible.
 Examples:
 * get '/api/v1/parks?state=wv&limit=2'
 * get '/api/v1/parks?filterfee=true&alphasort=true&limit=200'

-Appropriate errors are returned for invalid parameters. get '/api/v1/parks?state=notAstate' get '/api/v1/parks?state=pl' get '/api/v1/notParks'
+Appropriate errors are returned for invalid parameters.
+For instance: \n get '/api/v1/parks?state=notAstate' \n get '/api/v1/parks?state=pl' \n get '/api/v1/notParks' \n

 Attributes returned for each park:
 * nps_id: National Park Service ID